Skip to content ↓

 1. Reporting

-1. The CFO maintains the Group’s fraud register.
+1. The DCEO maintains the Group’s fraud register.
 Any new entries are reported to the next meeting of the Audit and Risk Committee, alongside any implications for the internal control system.

 1. In relation to the reporting of concerns regarding potential fraud or corruption, staff and members should be aware of the provisions of the Trust’s Whistleblowing Policy.
 This recognises that, in some cases, individuals will need to come forward on a confidential basis.
 Our Code of Conduct and Whistleblowing Policy make it clear that they can do so without fear of reprisal or victimisation.
 Additionally concerns can be raised direct to the Trust’s internal or external auditors (contact details contained within the Trust’s Statutory Accounts – published on the website).